Family Violence Prevention Program: Call for proposals 2022 to 2023

 Selection criteria

-• a focus audience, such as women, men, youth, children, families or 2SLGBTQQIA+ people
+• focus audience identified, such as women, men, youth, children, families or 2SLGBTQQIA+ people

-• a target number or level of community participation
+• target number of participants or level of community participation

-• a specific need, for example, addressing violence in high-risk communities
+• identification of a specific need, for example, addressing violence in high-risk communities

 • federal, provincial, municipal or community governments